 Co-op Bank unveils £90m dividend ahead of Coventry sale

-The Co-operative Bank is to pay out £90m to investors after reporting lending growth in the third quarter, ahead of a £780m tie-up with Coventry Building Society.
+The Co-operative Bank is to pay out £90m to investors after reporting lending growth for the third quarter, ahead of a £780m tie-up with Coventry Building Society.

-The bank said on Tuesday that its net mortgage balances rose two per cent between July and September compared to the same period a year earlier.
+The bank said on Tuesday that its net mortgage balances rose two per cent between July and September compared to the end of last year.

 Meanwhile, its net lending to small and medium-sized businesses jumped 16 per cent as the UK economy showed signs of improvement.